PERMITS AND INSURANCE

 - Vendors are required to have a business license posted in their booth at all times.

-- Food Vendors should check with the Department of Conservation concerning requirements.
+- Food Vendors should check with the Alaska DEC concerning requirements.

-- Liability Insurance is part of your space fee, unless you are otherwise instructed, you do not need to provide a certificate of insurance.
-Some products require additional insurance, such as pony rides, game booths, wheelchair/stroller rentals, tattoo parlors, exotic animals, and as the fair deems necessary.
+- Some products require additional insurance, such as pony rides, game booths, wheelchair/stroller rentals, tattoo parlors, exotic animals, and as the fair deems necessary.

 - Other insurance, such as Worker’s Compensation, is the sole responsibility of the Lessee.